 - Lu GJ #, Farhadi A#, Mukherjee A, Shapiro MG (2018) Proteins, air and water: reporter genes for ultrasound and magnetic resonance imaging.
 Current Opinion in Chemical Biology 45, 57-63. (# co-authors)

 - Lu GJ, Farhadi A, Szablowski JO, Lee-Gosselin A, Barnes SR, Lakshmanan A, Bourdeau RW, Shapiro MG (2018) Acoustically modulated magnetic resonance imaging of gas-filled protein nanostructures.
 Nature Materials 17, 456-463.
 News & Views.
-Journal Cover.
-Caltech News.
+Featured on the journal cover.
+Caltech news.
+Behind the paper.

 - Farhadi A, Ho G, Kunth M, Ling B, Lakshmanan A, Lu GJ, Bourdeau RW, Schröder L, Shapiro MG (2018) Recombinantly Expressed Gas Vesicles as Nanoscale Contrast Agents for Ultrasound and Hyperpolarized MRI.
-AIChE Journal (in press)
+AIChE Journal 64:2927–2933.

 - Lakshmanan A #, Lu GJ #, Farhadi A #, Nety SP #, Kunth M, Lee-Gosselin A, Maresca D, Bourdeau RW, Yin M, Yan J, Witte C, Malounda D, Foster FS, Schröder L, Shapiro MG (2017) Preparation of biogenic gas vesicle nanostructures for use as contrast agents for ultrasound and MRI.
 Nature Protocols 12(10):2050-2080. (# co-authors)